Mercyhurst faces Wagner on 6-game road skid - WTOP News

 BOTTOM LINE: Mercyhurst travels to Wagner looking to end its six-game road slide.

-The Seahawks have gone 5-3 in home games.
-Wagner scores 63.8 points while outscoring opponents by 5.9 points per game.
+The Seahawks are 5-3 in home games.
+Wagner has a 2-0 record in games decided by 3 points or fewer.

-The Lakers are 1-3 against NEC opponents.
-Mercyhurst ranks seventh in the NEC with 7.3 offensive rebounds per game led by Aidan Reichert averaging 2.2.
+The Lakers have gone 1-3 against NEC opponents.
+Mercyhurst ranks sixth in the NEC shooting 32.4% from 3-point range.

+Wagner is shooting 40.6% from the field this season, 6.8 percentage points lower than the 47.4% Mercyhurst allows to opponents.
+Mercyhurst has shot at a 42.2% rate from the field this season, 0.4 percentage points above the 41.8% shooting opponents of Wagner have averaged.

-The Seahawks and Lakers face off Saturday for the first time in NEC play this season.
+The Seahawks and Lakers meet Saturday for the first time in conference play this season.

-TOP PERFORMERS: R.J.
-Greene is averaging 8.7 points and 5.7 rebounds for the Seahawks.
+TOP PERFORMERS: Zaire Williams is scoring 12.5 points per game and averaging 2.8 rebounds for the Seahawks.

 LAST 10 GAMES: Seahawks: 6-4, averaging 66.1 points, 34.1 rebounds, 13.7 assists, 7.9 steals and 1.6 blocks per game while shooting 41.2% from the field.
 Their opponents have averaged 57.6 points per game.